jessestuart/gatsby-source-s3-image/README.md

 $ npm install --save gatsby-source-s3-image
 ```

-1. Next, register the plugin with the GatsbyJS runtime in the `plugins` exported
+Next, register the plugin with the GatsbyJS runtime in the `plugins` field
-   from your `gatsby-config.js` file, filling in the values to point to wherever
+exported from your `gatsby-config.js` file, filling in the values to point to
-   your bucket is hosted:
+wherever your bucket is hosted:

 ```es6
 const sourceS3 = {